-Caroline, and a two slaves.
-By the end of the year, the Pound family decided to relocate and bought from Willis Fawcett 700 acres on Onion Creek, just north of John Wallace.
-This he chose for his homestead and built a good log house on the site where it stands today.
-Neighbors were boons to these earlier frontier homesteaders.
+Dripping Springs Downtown Historic District, Dripping Springs, Hays County, Texas a good log house on the site where it stands today.8 Neighbors were boons to these earlier frontier homesteaders.
 Indian threats in that region were considerable and the parties seemingly deemed it wise to cluster their homesteads together for protection.

-All three families built log houses on their lands near the dripping springs, where they had plenty of reliable water, timber for burning wood and building houses and fence posts.
-They may have pooled their resources by living all together at the first place while they and their slaves worked on the next place.
+All three families built log houses on their lands near the dripping springs, where they had plenty of reliable water, timber for burning wood and building houses and fence posts..
+They may have pooled their resources by living altoghether at the first place while they and their slaves worked on the next place.
 Ransom Gwyn Blanton, who lived north of Dripping Springs when the founders arrived, recalled that families "lodged with a local resident while his farm was staked and his house built."
 According to a Pound descendant, their slaves cut logs and made nails and shingles for the house.
 Nannie Moss is credited with naming the community Dripping Springs, a unique name that was accepted by the postal authorities.
-John Moss was tapped as the community's first postmaster on June 5, 1857.
+John Moss was tapped as the community's first post master on June 5, 1857.